 One hour of server downtime can cost businesses about $100,000.
 With a remote endpoint management solution, IT can prevent potential cyber-attacks and eliminate losses associated with it.
 Companies can also enjoy reduced maintenance costs with it.

 4. Inventory management

 Endpoint security enables admins to manage their IT infrastructure inventory by providing comprehensive reports on all the assets in the network, along with their real-time activity.
 It enables optimized resource management for software, hardware, financial, and personnel resources.
-Plus, admins can view all IT assets from a centralized point of control.
+Plus, admins can view all IT assets from a centralized control point.

-Remote Endpoint Management solution is the key that unlocks different benefits for IT teams and the companies they serve.
-The capabilities achieve by this solution can revolutionize IT management.
+The remote Endpoint Management solution is the key that unlocks different benefits for IT teams and the companies they serve.
+The capabilities achieved by this solution can revolutionize IT management.

 Thousands of businesses rely upon Scalefusion for managing their mobile device, desktops, laptops and other endpoints

 Yesha is a professional writer with a hidden talent of promoting persona tactics to catch the attention of a nerd enthusiast.
 She has a high caliber of attracting, engaging and educating any tech-savvy individual with latest trends and insights in the industry.

 Exciting Products.
 Cutting-Edge Technology.
 Powerful Insights.
 Delivered Straight to Your Inbox!